mauriciopoppe/dotfiles/README.md

 ## Features

 - Installation fully automated with a simple [script](https://github.com/maurizzzio/dotfiles/blob/master/bin/dotfiles)
-- Install only what you need e.g. if you want to test my NeoVim configuration just execute `dotfiles neovim`
+- Install only what you need e.g. if you want to test my Neovim configuration execute `dotfiles neovim`

 ## Requirements